Relix

 Relix, originally and occasionally later Dead Relix, is a magazine that focuses on live and improvisational music.
 The magazine was launched in 1974 as a handmade newsletter devoted to connecting people who recorded Grateful Dead concerts.
 It rapidly expanded into a music magazine covering a wide number of artists.
 It is the second-longest continuously published music magazine in the United States after Rolling Stone.
 The magazine is published eight times a year and as of 2009, had a circulation of 102,000.
 Peter Shapiro currently serves as the magazine's publisher and Dean Budnick and Mike Greenhaus currently serve as Editor-in-Chief.
+More recently, Relix has decided to abandon their fan-first origins and focus primarily on monetizing page visits.
+They placed articles that had been free behind paywalls and forced users to abandon their ad blockers, which have saved many hours of grief, so that they could, instead of reporting journalism, spam users with AI-generated slop.